 VIMSS believes that these facilities will be valuable and unique assets to the whole of Vancouver Island, and together are a true legacy project for future generations.

 If you’re wondering if we did get an athlete to the 2010 Winter Games, in fact we did!
 Although she wasn’t competing, nordic skier Andrea Lee was a forerunner for the nordic ski events.
-With many VIMSS funded athletes representing Canada at internaitonal events, stay tuned for the progress of Vancouver Island athletes at the 2012 Olympic Games in London, England and 2014 Olympic and Paralympic Winter Games in Sochi, Russia!
+With many VIMSS funded athletes representing Canada at international events, stay tuned for the progress of Vancouver Island athletes at the 2014 Olympic and Paralympic Winter Games in Sochi, Russia!

 For more information on VIMSS and the Mountain Centre, please email email@example.com.